awsdocs/amazon-ec2-user-guide/doc_source/using-network-security.md

 ### Deleting Rules from a Security Group<a name="deleting-security-group-rule"></a>

-When you delete a rule from a security group, the change is automatically applied to any instances associated with the security group\.
+When you delete a rule from a security group, the change is automatically applied to any instances associated with the security group after a short period\.

 **To delete a security group rule using the console**